cypress-io/cypress-documentation/content/api/commands/origin.md

 The `args` object is the **only** mechanism via which data may be injected into the callback, the callback is **not** a closure and does not retain access to the JavaScript context in which it was declared.
+Values passed into `args` **must** be serializable.

 </Alert>